epfl-si/amm/README.rst

 #.
 DJANGO_HOST: the value to accept as Host header in HTTP requests
 #.
 DJANGO_WORKER_COUNT: the number of worker processes
 #.
 DJANGO_SETTINGS_MODULE: the django configuration module to use, currently only 'config.settings.local' for local testing and 'config.settings.base' for production are supported
+#.
+RANCHER_API_URL: the base URL to access the Rancher API
+#.
+RANCHER_VERIFY_CERTIFICATE: if true the Rancher SSL certificate will be verified
+#.
+RANCHER_ACCESS_KEY: the Rancher API access key
+#.
+RANCHER_SECRET_KEY: the Rancher API secret key

 For the tests to pass, some more variables need to be assigned: